paule76/overpass-api-from-source/README_EN.md

 *[Deutsche README](README.md)*

-A Docker container that compiles Overpass API v0.7.62.7 directly from source code.
+A Docker container that compiles Overpass API directly from source code.
+Uses the latest version by default (as recommended by Overpass developers).
 Fixes known issues with the wiktorn/overpass-api image when processing regional OSM extracts.

 ## Problem